 While most of the cast had a blast filming the initial Star Wars trilogy, the set wasn’t lacking in its grueling circumstances.
 When A New Hope was filming in England, the country was experiencing a heatwave of epic proportions.
 This made wearing those fighter pilot suits for scenes incredibly uncomfortable.
 The actors took matters into their own hands by only wearing the pieces of their costumes that would actually be captured on camera.
 “Because of a record heatwave in England when we filmed the original Star Wars, most of the pilots wore only the top-half of their costume, attacking the Death Star wearing shorts,” admits Hamill.
 These are the Star Wars filming locations you can actually visit.

 A long time ago (January 1975, to be exact) a fledgling screenwriter named George Lucas was working on the second draft of an epic sci-fi space opera he called “Adventures of the Starkiller, Episode One: The Star Wars.”
 Of the many, many problems (and one of little-known Star Wars facts) with this clunky script that would eventually become Star Wars: A New Hope, one that seemed easily fixed to Lucas was the serious lack of female characters.
 So, Lucas did something radical: rewrote his story’s main character, Luke Starkiller, as an 18-year-old girl.
 At least one concept drawing by artist Ralph McQuarrie exists of this short-lived gender swap, but a few months later, with Lucas’ next draft, Starkiller was a boy again.
 Star Wars wouldn’t get a female lead until nearly 40 years later.
-If you’re a Star Wars fan and a Disney fan, you have to check out these Disney attractions.

 A monkey, I am?